aazuspan/sankee/README.md

 Any classified image can be visualized by manually defining a band, palette, and label.
 However, premade datasets are included for convenience in the `sankee.datasets` module.
 To access a dataset, use its name, such as `sankee.datasets.NLCD2016`.
 To get a list of all dataset names, run `sankee.datasets.names()`.
 Datasets can also be accessed using `sankee.datasets.get()` which returns a list of `Dataset` objects that can be selecting by indexing.

+# API
-## API
+## Core function
 ### sankee.sankify(image_list, region, *label_list, dataset, band, labels, palette, exclude, max_classes, n, title, scale, seed, dropna*)

-Randomly sample a list of images to generate a Sankey plot for visualizing change in classified pixel values over time.
+Generate `n` random samples points within a `region` and extract classified pixel values from each image in an `image list`.
+Arrange the sample data into a Sankey plot that can be used to visualize changes in image classifications.

 __Arguments__
 - image_list (list)